GabrieleParimbelli/COLIBRI/doc/source/main/doc_overview.rst

 `nonlinear` module
 ^^^^^^^^^^^^^^^^^^

-There are three classes.
+There are four different classes included here.
-The first one is called :func:`colibri.nonlinear.HMcode2016` , which transforms a linear input power spectrum to its non-linear counterpart.
+The first one is called ``HMcode2016`` , which transforms a linear input power spectrum to its non-linear counterpart.
-This class uses the Halofit model by Mead `et al.` (see `arXiv:1505.07833 <https://arxiv.org/abs/1505.07833>`_ and `arXiv:1602.02154 <https://arxiv.org/abs/1602.02154>`_), taking as inputs redshift, scales, power spectrum and a cosmology.
+This class uses the Halofit model by Mead `et al.` (see `arXiv:1505.07833 <https://arxiv.org/abs/1505.07833>`_ ), taking as inputs redshift, scales, power spectrum and a cosmology.
-The second class is called :func:`colibri.nonlinear.HMcode2020` and does the same thing, except following `arXiv:2009.01858 <https://arxiv.org/abs/2009.01858>`_
+The parameters included here are valid for cold dark matter plus baryons (i.e. no neutrinos): to compute the total matter power spectrum (including the neutrino part), see two sentences below.
+The second and third classes are called ``Takahashi`` and  ``TakaBird`` and they do the very same thing, except following the prescription by Takahashi et al. for the former (see `arXiv:1208.2701 <https://arxiv.org/abs/1208.2701>`_ ) and the correction for the presence of massive neutrinos by Bird et al. for the latter (see `arXiv:1109.4416 <https://arxiv.org/abs/1109.4416>`_ ).
-The last class :func:`colibri.nonlinear.nonlinear_pk` uses the so-called `cold dark matter prescription` (see e.g. `arXiv:1311.0866 <https://arxiv.org/abs/1311.0866>`_, `arXiv:1311.1212 <https://arxiv.org/abs/1311.1212>`_, `arXiv:1311.1514 <https://arxiv.org/abs/1311.1514>`_ ), where the Halofit operator is applied only to the cold dark matter+baryons linear component, while the neutrino and the cross part are added linearly afterwards.
+Finally, the class ``nonlinear_Pk`` uses the so-called `cold dark matter prescription` (see e.g. `arXiv:1311.0866 <https://arxiv.org/abs/1311.0866>`_, `arXiv:1311.1212 <https://arxiv.org/abs/1311.1212>`_, `arXiv:1311.1514 <https://arxiv.org/abs/1311.1514>`_ ) to compute the total matter power spectrum, where the Halofit operator is applied only to the cold dark matter+baryons linear component, while the (weighted) neutrino and the cross part are added linearly afterwards.

 `angular_spectra` module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^